dnsimple/dnsimple-support/content/articles/contact-management.md

 ## Creating a new contact

-If your account does not have any contacts when registering a domain or ordering a new SSL certificate, you'll be prompted to create a one during this flow.
+If this is the first time you're registering a domain or ordering a new SSL certificate, and you haven't created any contacts yet, you'll be prompted to create one during this flow.
 Once a contact is created, it's available for future domain management operations.

 ![creating a contact during domain registration](/files/contact-creation.png)